 One of the less obvious benefits is that PMs often serve the connecting link between the stakeholders and the developer team.
 This helps with communication and understanding between all parties.
 Establishing a business relationship with the stakeholders also helps to influence their decisions.

-The list of tasks and benefits of a PM can never be fully complete.
+The list of project manager skills, tasks, and benefits can never be fully complete.
 They manage every step from the kickoff to the final handover.
 As a result, they are always in demand.
 From acting as a point of contact for all parties to sharing knowledge and motivating the developers, the role of the project manager is vital.